jon-gingrich/nfl-rushing/README.md

 ### **Score UI**

 UI application that will serve the front-end user experience.
-This application uses the back-end for front-end (BFF) pattern, and requires two separate commands to run properly.
+This application uses the back-end for front-end (BFF) pattern.

-Once inside the **score-ui** folder, run the following in two terminals:
+From a terminal, once inside the **score-ui** folder, run the following:

 ```
 npm run webpack
 npm run dev
 ```

-The first will build the client application through webpack, and will watch for changes and reload during development.
+The first command will build the assets (client side) and the second will run all server side scripts required to support.
+Watch is enabled for both, and will auto reload on any code change.

-The second command is to run the main application, which will start listening on the configured port

 ### **Score API**

-Backend api service that will provide interaction between the UI and server side components.
+API service that produces the data required for the UI application

-Once inside the **score-api** folder, run
+From a terminal, once inside the **score-api** folder, run

 ```
 npm run dev
 ```

-This will start the api service listening on the configured port.
+This will start the api service listening on the configured port (default 1234).
+Watch is also enabled for development and will auto restart on any code change.

+This application also comes with Swagger documentation, which will display by default when navigating to the displayed url